mmondics/ocpz-compliance-operator/README.md

 These instructions are taken from the official [Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-installation.html#installing-compliance-operator-web-console_compliance-operator-installation).

-1. In the OpenShift Container Platform web console, navigate to Operators → OperatorHub.
+1. **In the OpenShift Container Platform web console, navigate to Operators → OperatorHub.**
-1. Search for the Compliance Operator, click its tile, then click Install.
+1. **Search for the Compliance Operator, click its tile, then click Install.**

     ![operatorhub-search](./images/operatorhub-search.png)

-1. Keep the default selection of Installation mode and namespace to ensure that the Operator will be installed to the openshift-compliance namespace.
+1. **Keep the default selection of Installation mode and namespace to ensure that the Operator will be installed to the openshift-compliance namespace.**

     ![install-selections](./images/install-selections.png)

-1. Click Install.
+1. **Click Install.**

 To confirm that the installation is successful:

-1. Navigate to the Operators → Installed Operators
+1. **Navigate to the Operators → Installed Operators.**
-1. Check that the Compliance Operator is installed in the openshift-compliance namespace and its status is Succeeded.
+1. **Check that the Compliance Operator is installed in the openshift-compliance namespace and its status is Succeeded.**

     ![installed-operator](./images/installed-operator.png)

 If the Operator is not installed successfully:

-1. Navigate to the Operators → Installed Operators page and inspect the Status column for any errors or failures.
+1. **Navigate to the Operators → Installed Operators page and inspect the Status column for any errors or failures.**
-1. Navigate to the Workloads → Pods page and check the logs in any pods in the openshift-compliance project that are reporting issues.
+1. **Navigate to the Workloads → Pods page and check the logs in any pods in the openshift-compliance project that are reporting issues.**

 ## Running a Compliance Scan

 The Compliance Operator creates a CustomResourceDefinition in the cluster called a `ScanSetting` which stores configuration information about compliance scans.
 The Compliance Operator also creates a few starter `ScanSettings`, including one named `default` that has some reasonable parameters defined or can be modified to suit the requirements of different organizations.

-1. Take a look at the `default` `ScanSetting`:
+1. **View the `default` ScanSetting:**

     ```bash
     oc get scansetting default -n openshift-compliance -o yaml